 Research Director: Professor Christofer Toumazou FRS

-Epigenetics also plays an important role during the progression of chronic kidney disease (CKD), a condition resulting from chronic kidney damage and prolonged renal dysfunction, often leading to renal replacement therapy.
-We are applying the same technology to chronic kidney disease monitoring using DNA methylation based biomarkers.
-The implementation of an efficient detection system aids developments in related epigenetic therapy for typically irreversible kidney damage, preventing the need for dialysis and renal transplantation.
+The same technology is also applied in chronic kidney disease (CKD) management, a condition resulting from chronic kidney damage and prolonged renal dysfunction, often leading to renal replacement therapy.
+Focusing on methods for microRNA quantification and DNA methylation detection, we are developing a detection system that could aid developments in related epigenetic therapy for typically irreversible kidney damage, preventing the need for dialysis and renal transplantation.

 The ISFET based technology is also being applied in a new field in the group, that of reproductive medicine and specifically of infertility, aiming for the development of a novel diagnostic sample-to-result test for detection of human male infertility acting as a prognostic tool for any Assisted Reproductive Technology (ART) laboratory, based on the analysis of DNA methylation marks in human sperm samples through the use of isothermal nucleic acid chemistries.